shlomiassaf/resty-stone/example/README.md

  __With__:
 ```
+// register rest.
-var restyStone = require("resty-stone");
+var restyStone = require("resty-stone")(keystone);

-keystone.set('resty api base address', "/api"); // you can omit this line, it is the same as the default and here for demo only.
+// you can omit this line, it is the same as the default and here for demo only.
+keystone.set('resty api base address', "/api");

-keystone.set('resty meta location', "./routes/api"); // provide the relative path from your project's root, to your Resource metadata folder.
+// provide the relative path from your project's root, to your Resource metadata folder.

+keystone.set('resty meta location', "./routes/api");

- keystone.set('resty auth type', restyStone.AUTH_TYPE.SESSION ); // keep KeystoneJS cookie based session for auth (use in dev only!)
+// keep KeystoneJS cookie based session for auth (use in dev only!)
+keystone.set('resty auth type', restyStone.AUTH_TYPE.SESSION );

+// register a custom type handler.
+restyStone.registerCustomType(require('./restTypeHandlers/postContent'));

-keystone.start(restyStone.start()); // you can supply 'event' to restyStone.start(), it wil propagate.
+// you can supply 'event' to restyStone.start(), it wil propagate.
+keystone.start(restyStone.start());
 ```
 > __NOTE__:
 > It is also possible execute `restyStone.start()` and `keystone.start()` separately, as long as `restyStone.start()` comes 1st.